n2cholas/n2cholas.github.io/_posts/2019-09-27-intro-to-random-forests.md

 ## Standard Process for Quick RF Development:

 1. Using scoring metric (provided or decided), create a scoring function (training + validation).
-2. Create validation set with same properties as test set.
+2. Create a validation set with same properties as test set.
 3. Run a quick random forest on the data with minimal alterations.
 4. Plot feature importance, plot the features, and learn about those features (domain knowledge).
-5. Use natural breakpoint to remove unimportant features then plot again.
+5. Use a natural breakpoint to remove unimportant features then plot again.
-6. Now, look at data carefully and encode important things better.
+6. Look at data carefully and encode important features better.
 7. Using heirachical clustering to remove redundant features (scipy)
 8. For interpretation, use partial dependence plots from PDP.
 9. Use Tree Interpreter to explain individual predictions.